ACF announces nearly $4 million in grants

 GASP: Guardians Advocating Child Safety and Protection, to support child safety activities, including child identification kits, community outreach programs and educational materials, $5,000

-The GroundTruth Project, to support a Report for America reporter in the Akron Beacon Journal newsroom focused exclusively on expanding local coverage of immigrant and minority communities, $7,500
+The GroundTruth Project, to support a Report for America reporter in the Akron Beacon Journal newsroom focused exclusively on expanding local coverage of immigrant communities and communities of color, $7,500

 Habitat for Humanity of Summit County, to support neighborhood revitalization initiatives, including exterior home repair programs and interest-free mortgages, $13,500

-Heart to Heart Communications, to provide leadership training scholarships for minority leaders in the business and nonprofit sectors, $5,000
+Heart to Heart Leadership, to provide leadership training scholarships for leaders of color in the business and nonprofit sectors, $5,000

 Humane Society of Summit County, for animal intake care, vaccination, and microchipping of Summit County's rescued cats and dogs, $10,000